 The Vine platform overleveraged on its rapid growth and first-mover advantage, which may have been one of the reasons why the platform was slow to innovate and adapt to changing user preferences.
 Despite the increased calls for longer format videos and greater editing options, the platform failed to heed these outcries.
 However, their competitors took note of this and crafted services that more closely aligned with market preferences.

 Another area where the company failed to innovate was in terms of platform monetization.
-Like many platforms which faced hypergrowth early on, Vine failed to innovate quickly enough to meet up with its rapid expansion.
+Like many platforms that faced hypergrowth early on, Vine failed to innovate quickly enough to meet up with its rapid expansion.
 Therefore, its expenses quickly outstripped its current monetization model, and the service quickly became unprofitable.

 Troubles With Leadership